 Next, TresColori has two select buttons allowing users to “Shop New Arrivals” or “Shop Best Sellers.”
 This comes in addition to their well-organized navigation bar on top, enabling users to flow effortlessly throughout their website.

-Lastly, what entices their visitors is the high-quality image of the product and a model wearing it.
+Lastly, what entices their visitors is the high-quality image of the product and the model wearing it.
 Adding a human touch is what makes the product relatable – people want to see what TresColori’s jewelry looks like when tried on.
 This adds a human touch that helps people feel connected to the product.

 Let’s look at TresColori’s pricing page.: